9.1 PRIMITIVE EXTRACTION

 As technology progressed people realized that they could improve on the natural jointing by using very simple chisels for digging grooves along predetermined lines, in order to create an artificial joint through which the rock would fracture.
 A good example can be seen within the Moorish castle at Sintra, Portugal (Fig. 164), built not very much earlier than 1100 AD.

-See the two grooves already chiseled on the granite boulder located within the castle area.
-Along one of the grooves a neat break has already been accomplished (fig. 165).
+As figure 165 shows, two lines of grooves had already been chiseled on the granite boulder located within the castle area, and along one of them a neat break had already been accomplished.
 Surely this is a block in preparation for repairing the wall.

 9.2 SIMPLE EXTRACTION

 With the present technology, inert materials can be extracted in many sophisticated ways.
 Here I just refer to some which have been extracted since time immemorial and even today are extracted in a relatively simple manner.
-River sand dredging (fig. 168) is one of them.
-This job that in the old days was done entirely manually is now done in a totally mechanised method.
+River sand dredging (fig. 166) is one of them.
+This job that in the old days was done entirely manually is now done in a totally mechanised manner.

 Note that this sand is not extracted to permit navigation, but rather for construction.
-A consequence of this huge and continuous suction of sand, is the rejuvenation of the river’s energy level, thus increasing enormously its erosional power, with disastrous consequences on the river bed, bridges across, etc. To me this is a very short sighted approach because sand of the same quality can be obtained by minor additional processing of the fines that develop at stone crushers, which otherwise have to be discarded as waste and occupy unnecessary space requiring additional costs for the final rehabilitation.
+A consequence of this huge and continuous suction of sand, is the rejuvenation of the river’s energy level, thus increasing enormously its erosional power, with disastrous consequences for bridges, etc. To me this is a very short sighted approach because sand of the same quality can be obtained by minor additional processing of the fines that develop at stone crushers, which otherwise have to be discarded as waste and occupy unnecessary space requiring additional costs for the final rehabilitation.

-Going now for alluvial mining, this was done in the good old days by panning but now, even though done more mechanically, it can still be considered a one man operation, with very few helpers.
-The example I show, is for diamonds along the Orange River, in South Africa (item 6.4.1, fig. 99).
-Figure 169, shows a rather simple but effective mechanical method of grading the clasts,
+Next we have alluvial mining, which was done in the good old days by panning but now, even though done using more mechanical methods, can still be considered a one man operation, with very few helpers.
+The example I show, is for diamonds along the Vaal River, in South Africa (item 6.4.1, fig. 99), where a rather simple but effective mechanical method of grading the clasts is being used (fig. 168)

-and figure 170 shows the owner of the enterprise doing the final sorting.
+and figure 169 showing the owner of the enterprise doing the final sorting.
 It was impressive how fast his hand moved and I do not think many diamonds were missed.

 9.3 OPEN CAST

-Quarry dust is prevented by continuously spraying the haul roads, the blast heaps, as well as all the crushing units.
-That is, all the sectors where dust may develop.
-The only dust observable in a South African quarry is that caused by the blast (fig. 175).
+This is sad because quarry dust is easily prevented by simply spraying the haul roads, the blast heaps, as well as all the crushing units.
+That is, all the sectors where dust may develop, with the exception of course, of the dust caused by the blast, as shown in figure 174.

 For obvious reasons, this regulation is extremely important and, in Portugal, where water is abundant, it is not even expensive to implement.
 On the other hand this is not so in many parts of South Africa like Ulco, which has a very arid climate and consequently where water is difficult to obtain.
-Even than however, for the workers’ health sake, the quarries are maintained dust free.
-Going still further, Ulco is not a stone quarry, but rather a cement and lime factory which means, another potential sector of large quantities of dust development.
-Figure 176 shows the Ulco factory and quarry from the air and practically no dust is noticeable, even though as the surrounding vegetation indicates, the local climate is rather arid.
+Even then however, for the workers’ health sake, the quarries are maintained dust free.
+Going still further, at Ulco there is not only a stone quarry, but also a cement and lime factory, that is, additional potential sectors of large quantities of dust development but, as figure 175 shows, there is none.

 Naturally mining is cheaper at the surface than underground.
 Hence, mining will only go underground if the desired material can no longer be extracted from the surface, or if that material does not outcrop.